 Funeral program title wording is tells how you choose to honor your loved one.
 It can also tell what kind of service you are having.
 Titles to remember your loved one can be "In Loving Memory", "In Remembrance", "Forever in our Hearts", or anything you choose that describes the way you want to honor your loved one.
 You can also use titles such as "A Celebration of Life Service", "Homegoing Service", or "Memorial Ceremony".
 Here is a list of titles for remembering your loved one that you can use.

 Funeral Order of Service Wording

 Wording may also apply to the funeral order of service or funeral outline which is almost always listed an a program, booklet or brochure.
 The order of service tells the events that will take place at the funeral or memorial.
 This can vary greatly depending on the kind of service you are having.
 The general wording will include events like, musical prelude or selection, scriptures and prayers, eulogy and obituary readings and tributes.
 Sometimes listed beside these events are the names of the persons who will be participating.
 See our article on funeral order of service wording for more specific details.

 Another important part of the program is the obituary or funeral tribute.
 The obituary gives details of the deceased person's life and accomplishments.
 Obituary wording can be very detailed, and will depend on the circumstances of death and the life of the deceased.
 There are a few different types and styles of obituary, depending on how you intend to use it.
-See our article on How to Write an Obituary and writing an obituary for a funeral program for more information.
+See our articles on How to Write an Obituary and writing an obituary for a funeral program for more information.